 Faults and Repairs

-We know access to Hall is not as easy and you may be more wary of using shared kitchens but you still can’t cook in your rooms.
+We know you may be more wary of using shared kitchens after the pandemic but you are not able cook in your rooms.
 The risk of fire is very real and could be catastrophic.
 The only items we will permit without special dispensation in student rooms is a kettle.
-We are used to dealing with requests for fridges in bedrooms and will very likely agree a request for that.
+We are used to dealing with requests for fridges in bedrooms and will very likely agree a request for that – email firstname.lastname@example.org to make a request.
 Safest for everyone if other cooking equipment is in the kitchen.

 Moving Around College